Matthew Broderick: 1987 car crash

-On August 5, 1987, while driving a rented car outside Tempo, Northern Ireland, Broderick crossed into the wrong lane and collided head-on with another car.
+On August 5, 1987, while driving a rented car at Garvary, a townland between Enniskillen and Tempo in County Fermanagh, Northern Ireland, Broderick crossed into the wrong lane and collided head-on with another car.
 The driver, Anna Gallagher, 28, and her mother, Margaret Doherty, 63, were both killed instantly.
 He was vacationing with Jennifer Grey, whom he had begun dating during the filming of Ferris Bueller's Day Off.
 He suffered a fractured leg and ribs, a concussion, and a collapsed lung.
 Grey's injuries included severe whiplash, which later required surgery to avoid paralysis.
-Broderick told police he had no recollection of the crash and did not know why he had been in the wrong lane: "What I first remember is waking up in the hospital, with a very strange feeling going on in my leg."
+Broderick told the Royal Ulster Constabulary (RUC) that he had no recollection of the crash and did not know why he had been in the wrong lane: "What I first remember is waking up in the hospital, with a very strange feeling going on in my leg."
 He was charged with causing death by dangerous driving and faced up to five years in prison, but was convicted of the lesser charge of careless driving and fined £100 (US$175).

 The victims' family called the verdict "a travesty of justice".
 The victims' brother/son, Martin Doherty, later forgave Broderick amid plans to meet him in 2003.
 In February 2012, when Broderick was featured in a multi-million-dollar Honda commercial that aired during the Super Bowl XLVI, Doherty said the meeting had still not taken place and that Broderick "wasn't the greatest choice of drivers, knowing his past".